nemild/content_pass_client/README.md

 npm install -g babel # babel is the ES2015 transpiler ./compile.sh # auto compiles files on change, updated versions are output to js/precompiled/
 ```

+#### Outstanding issues
+##### URL Variations
+Often on HN, URLs posted are different from that the browser navigates to.
+Currently, we catch http -> https, and url with and without query parameters.
+In the future, we will also handle the following variations:
+www -> no subdomain
+no subdomain -> www
+github.com url ending in .git -> github.com url without a .git